Transurethral resection of the prostate (TURP)

 Your surgeon or nurse will assess you before your operation to check you’re fit for surgery.
 This may be at a pre-operative assessment clinic.
 They’ll also explain how to get ready for your operation.

-• If you’re taking any medicines, you may be advised to stop some of these before the operation.
+- If you’re taking any medicines, you’ll be advised about taking these before the operation.

 TURP is usually carried out under a general anaesthetic.
 This means you’ll be asleep during the procedure.
 Sometimes, you may have a spinal anaesthetic instead.
 This means you’ll be awake, but won’t be able to feel anything from your waist down.
 Your surgeon or anaesthetist will discuss with you which type of anaesthesia is best for you.